-Now, back to where we started – time to market and how a financial company or bank, can offer customers products that are more attractive.
-The customer is more likely to pick a company that can provide quick and relevant information and an offer to suit their needs.
+Now, let us get back to where we started.
+Namely to time to market (TTM) and how a financial company or bank, can offer customers products that are more attractive.
+The customer is more likely to pick a company that can provide quick and relevant information.
+In addition, they also prefer a company that can provide an offer to suit their needs.
 If a finance company can come up with a new product that is well accepted by the market, it will increase transactions and drive income for the software company as well.
 With that in mind, it will be in the software company’s interest to create a superb solution.
 A shared risk, but also a shared opportunity for both the finance company and the software vendor.

-From the customers’ point of view, the quality of the software they use is increasingly important, and already today the need for excellent software services to the financial customer is the difference between a won or lost deal.
-Many of the financial companies and banks already have IT departments larger than most dedicated IT companies.
-It is not unusual to consider the internal resources as ‘free of charge’ and external resources as ‘costly.’
-This is of course not true, but it would also benefit the result if the most suitable resource was used in any given situation, rather than the cheapest.
+From the customers’ point of view, the quality of the software they use is increasingly important.
+And already today the need for excellent software services to the financial customer is the difference between a won or lost deal.
+Many financial companies and banks already have IT departments larger than most dedicated IT companies.
+It is not unusual to consider the internal resources as ‘free of charge’ and external resources as ‘costly’.
+This is of course not true.
+But it would also benefit the result if the most suitable resource was used in any given situation, rather than the cheapest.
 A close relationship with mutual financial interests would solve this as well.

-• The time-to-market for new ideas and product is critical
+- The time-to-market for new ideas and products is critical.

-Ensuring secure, stable, and up-to-date IT solutions for the finance market spells recurring revenue, by sharing risk and opportunity between the finance company and software vendor.
+Ensuring secure, stable, and up-to-date IT solutions for the finance market spells recurring revenue, by sharing risk and opportunities between the finance company and software vendor.

 Would you like to learn more about time to market?
 Perhaps you have a question or two on your mind?
 If that’s the case, then feel free to get in touch with us here at Aptic.
 We would love to help you!